Qazzian/boilerplate/README.md

 4. Grunt ( npm install -g grunt-cli )

 ### Installation
-(This assumes you wish to start a new application and not make changes to SolidFoundation itself).
+(This assumes you wish to start a new application and not make changes to boilerplate itself).

 * Clone the repo to your computer and then disconnect from the main remote Git repo
 ```bash